 Simply put, ocean literacy is understanding the ocean and our relationship with it.
 But the ocean isn’t so simple to understand!
 That’s why the

 Centers for Ocean Science Educational Excellence and National Oceanographic and Atmospheric Agency) and non-governmental organizations ( National Marine Educators Association, College of Exploration, and National Geographic) worked over ten years to develop the Ocean Literacy Framework.
 This framework provides not only a set of ocean literacy principles for grades K–12, but a conceptual tool to help educators build understanding in their students throughout their education.

-Both the framework itself, Ocean Literacy: The Essential Principles of Ocean Sciences for Learners of All Ages, and the conceptual tool, Ocean Literacy: Scope and Sequence for Grades K-12, are available for free on the National Marine Educators Association website.
+Ocean Literacy: The Essential Principles of Ocean Sciences K-12, and the conceptual tool, Ocean Literacy: Scope and Sequence for Grades K-12, are available for free on the US Ocean Literacy website.
 The framework has also been successfully applied within post-secondary and public institutions.

 Just like our global ocean, the framework is universal, so instead of starting from scratch, Canadian educators can adopt and build on its principles, integrating them into curricula and outreach activities.